modmail-dev/Modmail/README.md

 Modmail supports the use of third-party plugins to extend or add functionalities to the bot.
 Plugins allow niche features as well as anything else outside of the scope of the core functionality of Modmail.

-You can find a list of third-party plugins using the `?plugins registry`  command or visit the [Unofficial List of Plugins](https://github.com/modmail-dev/modmail/wiki/Unofficial-List-of-Plugins) for a list of plugins contributed by the community.
+You can find a list of third-party plugins using `/plugins registry browse` or visit the [Unofficial List of Plugins](https://github.com/modmail-dev/modmail/wiki/Unofficial-List-of-Plugins) for a list of plugins contributed by the community.

 To develop your own, check out the [plugins documentation](https://github.com/modmail-dev/modmail/wiki/Plugins).